AlexPagnotta/NoteAppApi/readme.md

 # NoteApp Api

-This is the back end for the noteApp, made with Laravel.
+This is the back end for the NoteApp, made with Laravel.